IRIS Konarak: Service

 Ships of the Hendijan class have been used as support vessels and in logistics roles.
 In recent years they have been repurposed as combatant vessels with anti-shipping weapons installed.
 Konarak was overhauled in 2018 and was given missile-launch capability and could be used to lay mines.
 Konarak had no anti-missile weaponry, though it may have had a 20 mm Oerlikon cannon and four Nasr-1 anti-ship missiles.
 It joined the Iranian naval force based at the city of Konarak on 7 October 2018.

 2020 friendly fire incident

 On 10 May 2020, the ship was struck by a Noor missile fired from the when in the Strait of Hormuz.
 Official Iranian TV initially reported one fatality in the incident, but this was later revised to 19 killed and 15 injured.
 Konarak was involved as a tender, setting out targets for target practice for missiles from Jamaran.
 Konarak reportedly failed to distance itself sufficiently from the target prior to the launch and was struck by a missile.
 The missile may have automatically locked onto Konarak as the largest target or else been set as the target by human error.
 After the incident, Konarak was towed to port in order to undergo a technical inspection.
 Footage published by the Iranian state broadcaster IRIB showed the ship down heavily by the bow with its superstructure devastated and smoke visible from fires.

+Final fate

+In 2021, IRIS Konarak was described as "lost" due to the friendly fire incident of May 2020.